Emily Fields: Story lines

 Emily develops a romantic attraction for her best friend Alison DiLaurentis.
 She dated a boy named Ben Coogan before realizing her true feelings were for girls.
 She falls for and secretly dates Maya St. Germain.
 When "A" outs Emily to the whole school, her parents force her to go to Tree Tops, a "de-gaying" rehabilitation center.
 Failing that, Emily is shipped off to Iowa to live with relatives; deeply unhappy there, she runs away.
 Her parents ask her to come home, stating that they will learn to accept Emily for who she is.
-Emily comes to discover that she's actually bisexual, when she falls for and eventually sleeps with a boy named Isaac Colbert.
+Emily comes to discover that she's bisexual, when she falls for and eventually sleeps with a boy named Isaac Colbert.
 Although they break up soon after, Emily learns she's pregnant and secretly gives the baby up for adoption during summer break.
-As a senior in high school, she accidentally meets Kelsey, a girl who Spencer framed for drug possession the past summer; Emily ends up falling for her, but the relationship is ended when Kelsey attempts suicide.
+As a senior in high school, she accidentally meets Kelsey, a girl whom Spencer framed for drug possession the past summer; Emily ends up falling for her, but the relationship ends when Kelsey attempts suicide.

 In Burned, while on a school-hosted cruise for spring break, Emily begins a new relationship with Jordan, a criminal who is on the run and being pursued by the FBI.
-On a tip from "A"/Alison, Jordan is arrested and sent to prison.
+Jordan is arrested and sent to prison on a tip from "A"/Alison.
 She is later murdered by someone paid by Alison, who had Jordan killed out of revenge for "stealing" Emily from her.
 Severely depressed and increasingly desperate, Emily contemplates committing suicide and very nearly attempts it; she is only talked out of it when the Liars remind her that it's what Alison wants: for them to die.